hamelpatel/chip_gt/README_for_version_2.md

 4. Copy Zcall into a local directory

-5. Copy the exome_chip.workflow.version_2.0.sh script into the working directory
+5. Copy the "exome_chip.workflow.version_2.0.sh" script into the working directory

 6. Copy the Illumina chip manifest into the working directory.

-7. Zcall has issues with SNP ID’s containing the phrase “SNP”.
-Therefore these ID’s should be changed to a temporary 	ID using the Unix command line:

-	sed -e 's/SNP/rs_temp/g' genomestudio_outputfile.report > pipeline_inputfile.report
+7. Copy the multi-mapping snp file into the working directory. see https://github.com/KHP-Informatics/illumina-array-protocols

+8. Copy the Clinical gender information to working directory. should be in file containing no header, sample ID followed by gender in tab delimited format.

-8. Edit the paths in template.workflow.sh for:
+9. Edit the paths in "exome_chip.workflow.version_2.0.sh" for:

 	-	exome_chip_bin = path to the bin folder

 	-	zcall_bin = path to folder containing Zcall

-  	-	opticall_bin = path to folder containing Opticall

 	-	working_dir = path to where the output files will be created

-	-	manifest_file = path to illumina manifest file for the chip used for genotyping
+	-	manifest_file = file name for illumina manifest file for the chip used for genotyping

+	-	multi_mapping_probes = file name containing SNP ids to remove due to targetting multiple locations of the genome

+	-	Clinical_gender= file name containing clinical gender

 	-	data_path = path to pipeline_input.report file

 	-	basename = name of pipeline_inputfile (exclude .report extension here).
 This should be the file created in step 7.

-9. Execute template.workflow.sh bash script
+10..
+Execute template.workflow.sh bash script

 **********************